 - WI-IN Partnership to Evaluate Use of LTSAE in Childcare Settings

-The Wisconsin-Indiana (WI-IN) Partnership addresses the need to evaluate the use of the CDC’s “Learn the Signs.
+The Wisconsin-Indiana (WI-IN) Partnership addresses the need to evaluate the use of the Center for Disease Control’s (CDC’s) “Learn the Signs.
 Act Early.”
 (LTSAE) resources to support developmental monitoring in childcare systems.
 The WI-IN Partnership will solicit input from cross-sector stakeholders, and conduct and evaluate LTSAE integration in state professional development infrastructure, a learning cohort with Head Start/Early Head Start sites to develop a train-the-trainer model; and use in daily childcare operations in a diverse set of public and private childcare sites.